 - Minors must be under supervision of adults.
-One (1) adult (21 years or older) must supervise every ten (10) minors (age 14 and under).
+One (1) adult (21 years or older) must supervise every ten (10) minors (under 12 years).

 - Groups and organizations may not use the name, address or telephone number of the Library except for notifying members and attendees of the location for a meeting.